 Most policies offer coverage for six months to one year at a time and can be paid in a variety of ways, including monthly payments.
 The best car insurance companies in Mississippi balance affordability with quality coverage and strong customer service.
 You can easily get a quote from top companies like State Farm, Geico, Nationwide, Erie Insurance, Alfa Insurance, and Farm Bureau Insurance online or over the phone, or use WalletHub’s comparison tools to find the best car insurance policy for your needs.

-Cost of Car Insurance in Mississippi vs. Neighboring States
+Average Cost of Car Insurance in Mississippi by Category

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.